br-automation-com/vscode-brautomationtools/README.md

 B&R Automation Tools is an extension for [_Visual Studio Code_](https://code.visualstudio.com) to program and build B&R Automation Studio projects.

 The B&R Automation Tools extension is NOT a product of [_B&R Industrial Automation GmbH_](https://www.br-automation.com), it is a privately written and inofficial experiment.

-For most of the functionality a B&R Automation Studio needs to be installed on the develeoper PC currently.
+Therefore B&R Industrial Automation GmbH does not offer any support for this extension.

+For any bugs or feature requests please open a [_Github issue_](https://github.com/br-automation-com/vscode-brautomationtools/issues).

+## Scope

+This extension does not intend to replace Automation Studio as the main IDE for B&R PLC projects.
+The main goal is to offer a good code editing experience for B&R projects within VS Code.
+The current development focus lays on C/C++ programs and libraries.

+B&R ressources such as executuable binaries etc. are not provided by this extension.
+Features which require such ressources are only available if the ressources are installed on your system.

 ## How to run the extension